LIII Army Corps (Wehrmacht)

 The LIII Army Corps (53rd Army Corps, LIII.
 Armeekorps) was a corps of the German Army during World War II.
 It was first deployed in 1941 and was active as part of various armies under Army Group Centre until 1944, when it was destroyed during the Soviet Red Army operations Bagration and Kutuzov in June and July 1944.
 The corps suffered enormous casualties as a result of the Soviet attacks.
 All of its divisions were destroyed and all but a few of the soldiers were killed or captured by the Soviet Union.
-A new unit named LIII Army Corps was subsequently deployed in December 1944, when it was assigned to 7th Army and fought on the western front until surrendering to United States Army forces in April 1945.
+A new formation named LIII Army Corps was subsequently deployed in December 1944, when it was assigned to Seventh Army and fought on the western front until surrendering to United States Army forces in April 1945.